reselbob/k8sdemos/labs/Day2/04-RBAC/on-katacoda/readme.md

 `No resources found.`

-This is good news because although there happen to be on pods, created you are not being denied permission to view pods.
+This is good news because although there happens to be no pods found you are not being denied permission to view pods.
 Earlier on you were.